ReDI-School/ux_ui_bootcamp/volunteers/coach.md

 # Coach
-As a coach, you join the [Monday Coaching Session](https://github.com/ReDI-School/ux_ui_bootcamp/blob/main/volunteers/support_session.md).
+As a coach, you join the [Coaching Session](https://github.com/ReDI-School/ux_ui_bootcamp/blob/main/volunteers/support_session.md) on Monday from 19:00-21:00.
 The coaching takes place in small groups.
 One coach looks after 4-5 students.
 During the 2-hour session, the group of students showcases the solution of the weekly milestone and receives feedback and support from the coach.

 ## How to run the Coaching Session